Employment rights

 Get help if your employer is exploiting you

-If you think your employer is taking advantage of you (exploiting you), or they are not respecting your employment rights, ask for help.
+If you think your employer is taking advantage of you (exploiting you), or they are not respecting your employment rights, you can report this to Employment New Zealand:

 The Immigration New Zealand website has information on how to keep safe and where to get help in the following languages: Chinese (simplified), Chinese (traditional), Fijian, Gujarati, Hindi, Korean, Malay, Samoan, Tagalog, Tongan and Vietnamese.